DCC-UAB/dlnn-project_ia-group_05/Pixtales/Image_captioning_with_attention/README.md

 - Scheduler: With gamma = 0.9 and step_size = 1
 - Dropout: Included in RNN layer
 - Batch normalization: Not included
+- Weight Decay: 1e-3

 ## Guided Run-through

 For a detailed walkthrough of the entire process, refer to our Python Notebook.
 It provides step-by-step instructions, from initialization to model evaluation, facilitating an effective understanding of the Image Captioning model.
 [Full guided notebook](https://colab.research.google.com/drive/1oNQmnL9KO0TSOi4bNFqvnAgi3FdRgI8V?authuser=4#scrollTo=TIU_x5x68vuw)

+## Comments on Attention

+Attention works amazingly fine, that fine that it overfits too fast, that´s why we had to add an exagerated amount of regularization, trying to control the beast.
+Luckily we were able to avoid some of this overfitting and it should generalize well.
+Nevertheless we tested on training set due to time issues.

 ## Qualitative evaluation